Skip to content

 config save

-Router 6 is like R2, an IPSec gateway using a mediation server (and debug log enabled).
+Router 6, like R2, is an IPsec gateway using a mediation server (with debug logging enabled).

 sysrc hostname=R6